 Community Connections Transport is a volunteer-led community transport scheme, providing affordable journeys for disabled and vulnerable Lewisham residents who are unable to use public transport safely.
-It offers them a lifeline by enabling them to make regular trips to social groups and day centres, as well as for practical needs like attending hospital appointments, vaccination centres and trips to the supermarket.
+It offers them a lifeline by enabling them to make regular trips to social groups and day centres, as well as for practical needs like attending medical appointments, vaccination centres, and trips to the supermarket.
+The success of the project is wholly reliant on our volunteers who are willing to transport residents in their own cars.

 How can I refer myself or someone I support to Community Connections Transport?

-Return journeys within the borough of Lewisham cost £10 total.
+For Volunteer Driving, return journeys within the borough of Lewisham cost £10 total.
 Where there is volunteer availability we can also provide journeys outside of Lewisham, though please note this will incur additional charges to cover expenses such as congestion charges.

 Volunteer with us